 Tutoring is an opportunity to show a student just how smart they really are.
-I love being able to show people that all they need is a good teacher to be able to understand all the material they are struggling with.
+I love being able to show students that all they need is the right teacher to be able to understand all the material they are struggling with.
 I was the type of student who did not do well when I paid attention to the teachers.
 I had to figure out my own way to learn which caused me to understand everything in a variety of ways.
-This helps me as a tutor because I can teach most things multiple different ways.
-My passion is teaching math because it's so understated for how creative and invigorating it can really be.
-Many teachers just read the textbook to the student which leaves the student lacking much understanding of how cool math really is.
-I love to show people that.
+This helps me as a tutor because I can teach topics many different ways.
+My passion is teaching math because it's so underrated for how creative and invigorating it can really be.
 I tend to spend just as much time giving my students confidence as I do actually teaching them.
 I have found that without doing this, most students will understand everything, but they will retain nothing.
 So in the end, it doesn't help them to sit through all the tutoring and put forth all the effort unless they are confident that they can do the work on their own.

 10th Grade Math

 1st Grade Math